Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Dispersants

-Dispersants are another important additive in synthetic oil that work hand in hand with detergents to keep the engine clean.
+Dispersants are another important additive in that work hand in hand with detergents to keep the engine clean.
 Dispersants are responsible for dispersing solid contaminants and soot particles throughout the oil, preventing them from clumping together and causing blockages or buildup in the engine.

 • By dispersing these particles, dispersants help to keep the oil clean and maintain its lubricating properties.